Andrew-Branum1/ai-financial-advisor/PROJECT_FLOW.md

 - See `README.md` and `TRAINING_GUIDE.md` for more details.
 - For questions, contact the project maintainer or refer to the code comments.

+## Updated Project Flow (2025)

+1. **Data Collection**

+   - Collect historical data for 20 diverse tickers spanning US tech, healthcare, financials, energy, consumer, and international markets.
+   - Use `src/data_collector_enhanced.py` or similar, which now fetches the new universe from `config.py`.

+2. **Model Training**

+   - All models (short/long term, all risk levels) are trained on the same 20-ticker universe.
+   - The action space allows allocation to all 20 tickers.

+3. **Top-5 Selection Logic**

+   - In both short-term and long-term RL environments, after the model outputs its action vector, only the top 5 tickers (by predicted weight) are selected for allocation; all other weights are set to zero, and the top 5 are re-normalized to sum to 1.
+   - This ensures the model focuses on its 5 best ideas at each step, improving interpretability and reducing overfitting.

+4. **Validation & Benchmarking**

+   - Validation script (`eval/validate_model.py`) evaluates all models on the same 20-ticker universe, comparing to SPY and equal-weight benchmarks.
+   - Out-of-sample (holdout) validation is performed to check for overfitting.

+5. **Documentation**
+   - All configs and scripts now reference the same 20-ticker universe for consistency.